 Jeanne Coleman has more than 30 years experience in marital and family law and 35 years experience in litigation.
-She has focused her practice in the areas of family law and Social Security disability.
+She has focused her practice in the area of family law.
 Not only does she practice in the traditional litigation area but she enthusiastically endorses collaborative law as a means for resolving divorces without litigation.

 Jeanne Coleman is a member of the Board of Directors of the Florida Orchestra and is the Chair of the Diversity Taskforce and past Chairperson of the Community Engagement Committee.
 She was a past member of the Board of Directors of the Museum of Science and Industry (MOSI).
-She is a member and officer of the Clarion Society of the University of South Florida.
 She is a Gold Sponsor for the Aquatic Club of Temple Terrace where she swims regularly on the Masters Swim Team.
 She is a member of the Tampa Rowing Club which is based at the University of Tampa.
 Jeanne is an active athlete, swimming, biking, running, backpacking and yoga.
 She studies piano and hosts piano workshops for her fellow students at her home.

 The Law Office of Jeanne L. Coleman is an enthusiastic ‘green office’ and proponent of cultivating native plants.
 Jeanne, with the assistance of Florida Native Plant expert, Troy Springer, has developed a Florida Native Plant Garden near the office to celebrate Florida’s beauty.